JustinGOSSES/spoken-floodplain/README.md

 ## Summary of Product Goal

+#### Summary
+website that tells a drive when they enter or leave a floodplain, so they don't have to look at a map probably made for desktops on a tiny phone.

+#### Technology
+- Web API for text-to-speech
+- Web API for location sharing
+- Geojson of floodplains in Houston area
+- JavaScript code to check if location inside of geojson's
+- JavaScript code to parse geojson properties and location relative information into text message
+- JavaScript to turn text to speech
+- JavaScript to control timing
+- JavaScript, CSS, and HTML for front-end user interface and optional map

+#### User Experience
 The basics of this idea's user experience:
 - The user is the driver of the car.
 - The user clicks to share with the page location and speaker permissions at start, probably when not driving.